 (see study below) (18)

-- Studies suggest antioxidant, anti-diabetic, antinociceptive, antimicrobial, mosquito larvicidal, a-glucosidase inhibitory properties.
+- Studies suggest antioxidant, anti-diabetic, antinociceptive, antimicrobial, mosquito larvicidal, a-glucosidase inhibitory, antioxidant, anticancer properties.

 • No reported folkloric medicinal use in the Philippines.

 • In Brazilian folk medicine, used for rheumatism and inflammation.

 A study of the essential oil for its larvicidal effect against four vector species of mosquitoes showed remarkable larvicidal properties, inducing 100% mortality in the larvae of Culex tritaeniorhynchus, A aegypti, A stephensi and Culex quinquefasciatus.
 (2)

 Study yielded 3,5-di-O-caffeoylquinic acid and 4,5-di-O-caffeoylquinic acid which have been reported to have analgesic and antioxidative effects.
 The results show antinociceptive effects probably through release of pro-nociceptive mediators.
 The isolated caffeoylquinic acids can partly explain the antinociceptive effect of Ipomoea cairica polar extract.
 (3)

 Study evaluated crude acethonilic extract of Ipomoea cairica leaves for residual and persistence effects against Culex quinquiefasciatus larvae.
 Results showed a short period of residual effectiveness of crude acethonilic extract of leaves with high percentage of larval mortality on the first few days that endorses less concerns of excess environmental residues, insecticide resistance and environmental pollution.
 (5)